-Competition program is the most important element of the entire festival program, not only presenting the newest trends in short cinema, but also delivering diverse, unusual, and intriguing productions.
-Short Waves Festival offers 5 competition categories: International Competition, Polish Competition, Polish Experimental Film Competition, Dances with Camera, Urban View.
-Over a 100 films from all over the world compete for cash prizes awarded not only by the international Jury consisting of filmmakers and industry members, but also the festival audience and the Youth Jury.
+The competition program is the most important point of the whole festival program, showing not only the latest trends in short films, but also presenting diverse, fresh and intriguing productions, both in terms of narrative and visual aspect.
+Short Waves Festival offers as many as 5 competition categories: International Competition, Polish Competition, Polish Experimental Film Competition, Dances with Camera, Urban View.
+About 100 films from all over the world compete for the financial prizes which are decided not only by the Jury consisting of international film industry professionals but also by the festival audience and the Youth Jury.

 The non-competition program is a series of thematic screenings, possible to see in cinemas or outdoors in open-air spaces.
 In this section you will find, among others, screenings of films nominated for prestigious awards such as BAFTA Awards or European Film Awards.
 In this section we will find, among other things, screenings of films nominated for prestigious awards, such as BAFTA Awards or European Film Awards; entertainment strand, i.e. a bit more commercial side of a short film offering such screenings as Musical Shorts or Queer Shorts; film selections intended for specific age groups – children with their parents, teenagers or seniors during joint meetings at SWF for Kids, Teen Shorts and senior programs; or a series of evening screenings taking place in the festival club with presentation of music videos and films putting in a party-dance mood.